wp-plugins/duplicator/readme.txt

 If you need to clone, duplicate or template a WordPress application, then this plugin is ideal for for mass site generation.
 Niche site generation is a breeze with the Duplicator and moving your WordPress site has never been easier.
 Stay tuned for other cool features to help automate your Wordpress management.

+NOTE: This project is currently in Beta, the underlying logic to perform all these migration tasks is quite involved.
+It's impossible to know how each system is setup, this why your feedback is very important to us.
+Thanks for helping us to make WordPress the best blogging platform in the world.

 A quick overview:
 http://www.youtube.com/watch?v=nyHNV6D2w2c